UMWEDU/umw-study-sync/_areas of study/biology.md

 <!-- honors -->
 ## Honors
 To receive honors in biology, you must have a 3.0 grade-point average overall and 3.25 in the major.
-You'll complete a research project, write an honors thesis, and deliver an oral presentation to department faculty.
+You\'ll complete a research project, write an honors thesis, and deliver an oral presentation to department faculty.
 <!-- End honors -->

 <!-- requirements -->